garystafford/amazon-nova-canvas-prompting-assistant/README.md

 The only prerequisites are a recent version of Python and AWS IAM console access to Amazon Bedrock and the Amazon Nova Canvas model.

-## Mac: Configure Environment
+## Mac

+AWS credentials:

-Before starting the application, make sure you have provided your AWS credential on the command line or using an alternative authentication method.
+Before starting the application, ensure you have provided your AWS credential on the command line or use an alternative authentication method.

 ```sh
 export AWS_ACCESS_KEY_ID="<YOUR_AWS_ACCESS_KEY_ID>"